harness/developer-hub/kb/continuous-delivery/continuous-delivery-faqs.md

 #### Is there a limitation on the output size from steps in Harness, specifically when attempting to use a container to process and generate values in YAML configs, base64 encode them, and pass to the next step, where the output variable appears to be truncated?

 Yes, there is a limit of 256 KB for the output size from steps in Harness.
-Please read more on this in the following [Documentation](https://developer.harness.io/docs/platform/variables-and-expressions/harness-variables/#variable-value-size)

 #### What do we mean by the term delegate expiration ?